- Privacy of Student Records (FERPA)

 Students must report and enroll under their legal first and last name.
-Students may also select a preferred name to be used internally at the College.
-Name changes require appropriate documentation, and the form is available at One Stop Student Services or online.
+Students may also select a preferred chosen first name to be used internally at the College.
+Name changes require appropriate documentation and submission of a Student Information Update Form.

 Address, Phone Number, and Emergency Contact

 The student is responsible for any delays in communications sent from CWI when an incorrect address is on file.
 Address, phone number, and emergency contact changes may be submitted online at myCWI.

 CWI provides admitted and registered students with a CWI email address.
 The College uses the CWI email address as the official means of communication with the student.
 It is critical that students check their CWI email regularly for important, time-sensitive communications.
 Students may also provide personal email addresses.
 Personal email address changes may be submitted online at myCWI.

 Degree-seeking students declare a program of study (major) during the admissions process.
 Purposefully selecting and declaring a major helps a student clarify his or her educational goals.
 Degree-seeking students should meet with an advisor before deciding to change a major, as changing a previously declared major may affect eligibility for financial aid and veterans benefits.
 It may also increase the time it takes to complete a degree or certificate.
 Major changes should be limited, and a student cannot change his or her major once the census date of the semester has passed.
 Major changes accepted after the census date will be effective for the next semester.
 Changing the declared major or catalog year is completed by meeting with the assigned advisor.